janaagaard75/janaagaard75.github.io/_posts/2020-09-14-both-traced-svg-and-webp.md

 ## 2. Use the New Fragment

-Simply replace your exiting fragments with new `GatsbyContentfulFluid_tracedSvg_withWebp`, e.g.
+Replace your exiting fragments with new `GatsbyContentfulFluid_tracedSvg_withWebp`, e.g.

 ```typescript
 export const imageQuery = graphql`